-Mother nature can be such a exhibitionist, with her audacious sunsets, dazzling lakeside light shows and bolshy wildflower displays.
+Mother nature can be such an exhibitionist, with her audacious sunsets, dazzling lakeside light shows, and bolshy wildflower displays.
 At Nature’s Window in WA’s Kalbarri National Park she takes it one step further by literally framing her artwork for visitors.
 Still, if you’ve got it…

 - Watching the sun come up through a natural picture frame

 - A slightly challenging yet rewarding 8km hike via a loop trail

 - Take in the incredible scenery as you follow the green, snaking Murchison River through the gorge